theovideau/pfe/README.md

 ## Instructions
 ---
-1. Import the image sequence and make sure that the `Convert to 8-bit Grayscale` box is checked.
+1. Import the image sequence `File > Import > Image Sequence` and make sure that the `Convert to 8-bit Grayscale` box is checked.
 ![Fiji with OSOV Toolbox](images/8bits.png)

 2. Click on the green box and run the `Auto Embolism Detection`.